KeithAlt/go-crude-rest-api-example/README.md

 This API is a **work in progress** & I will be adding the following features below as I'm able:
 - [ ] Fully flushed out project structure
 - [ ] Polished & tested service/routes
-- [ ] envvar for secret management
+- [ ] envvar for env variables management
 - [ ] Hashicorp Vault for secret management
 - [ ] LetsEncrypt for SSL
 - [ ] Dockerfiles for deployment